wmtclark/sa-websockets/README.md

-# starter express app template

-* node with babel
-* expressjs
-* airbnb eslint rules
+# Short assignments on web sockets

-Procfile set up to run on [heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app)
+code set up to run the websockets short assignment.